Male Infertility Specialist in Clearwater, FL

 Many couples struggle to conceive.
 Statistically, about 13-15% of all couples will have fertility problems.
 Infertility can be caused by either partner or even by both of them.
 If the male partner is the source of these issues, then this is known as a case of male infertility.

 Male infertility does not mean that the man is unable to impregnate his female partner, it simply means that he has a decreased likelihood of doing so.

 Dr. Beilan is a fellowship-trained urologist who specializes in treating sexual dysfunction using medical and surgical therapies including urologic prosthetics, implants, and reconstructive surgery.
 Dr. Beilan is a male infertility specialist and has performed many successful procedures in his years of experience.
-For more information about the treatments we provide for male infertility, call our sexual health clinic at (727) 441-1508 to schedule your appointment today.
+For more information about the treatments we provide for male infertility at our sexual health clinics in Clearwater, FL, please call (727) 441-1508 or request an appointment through our secure online form today.

 What Causes Male Infertility?

 Conception is a lengthy process that requires a lot of unique events to occur in perfect order at exactly the right time.
 This leaves room for lots of potential problems along the way.

 What If There Are Problems with the Sperm?